WarnerTV Serie

 WarnerTV Serie (formerly TNT Serie) is a German pay television channel dedicated to broadcast television series.
-The channel was rebranded into WarnerTV Serie on 25 September 2021.
+The channel changed its name to WarnerTV Serie on 25 September 2021, after an announcement made on 14 June that year.

 Distribution

 The station was operated by Turner Broadcasting System Europe and launched on 28 January 2009.
 Since 1 June 2009, the channel has broadcast around the clock.